nikoescobal/rentcopter/README.md

 - Redux
 - Lots of love :heart:

+## ⚠️ Admin user
+### When a user is registered, it will have only normal user priviledges.
+To obtain admin priviledges (Add/remove helicopters) please login with the following credentials:
+>Email: admin@test.com
+>Password: 123456

 ## Kanban Board
 ### Link to Kanban Board: Click [here](https://github.com/nikoescobal/rentcopter/projects/1)
 #### Number of team members: 4.